 What are your future goals in skating?

-For now my main goal is personal growth, like any athlete.
+My main goal is personal growth, like any athlete’s.
 I want to become more technically skilled and also more stylish and fluent.
-I also want to teach about five young talented skaters, who want to take part in competitions.
+I also want to teach about five talented young skaters who want to participate in competitions.
 I already have some skate classes I offer children here.
 My goal is to help make slalom more popular in Belarus.
-And of course, I want to continue travelling around the world with skates and take part in competitions.
-It would also be great to take my classes to other countries
+And, of course, I want to continue traveling worldwide with skates and participate in competitions.
+It would also be great to take my classes in other countries

 How long have you been teaching slalom skating?

-I started teaching slalom a long time ago, but as a job, for only three years now.
+I started teaching slalom long ago, but as a job, I have only been doing it for three years now.
 I used to have much more time to teach people before.
 But now I work as an orthodontist and don’t have the time to teach others as much.
-I have also experienced that if I have a lot of students, then I won’t find enough time to train for myself.
-To balance out my time I now only take students who are beginners of slalom and want to compete.
+I have also experienced that if I have many students, I won’t find enough time to train for myself.
+To balance out my time, I now only take students who are beginners of slalom and want to compete.

-My usual setup is 4×76 and previous years it was 4×72.
-This year I tried the 3×110 Seba frame for the first time and I really like them.
+My usual setup is 4×76, and in previous years it was 4×72.
+This year, I tried the 3×110 Seba frame for the first time, and I like it.
 I like the speed and control you get on them when skating around the city.
 I tried skating freestyle slalom on 3×100 frames for fun.
-Because of the wheel size it makes doing spinning tricks so easy, but at first gave me problems with my footwork.
-Now there are no tricks that I can’t do on these frames.
-I also tried them out on speed slalom and liked it, so maybe this year I will take part in competitions on them.
+The wheel size makes doing spinning tricks so easy, but at first, it gave me problems with my footwork.
+Now, there are no tricks that I can’t do on these frames.
+I also tried them out on Speed Slalom and liked them, so maybe this year I will take part in competitions with them.

 What were the most challenging tricks for you to learn?

-Now I’m working on backward spinnings and hope I will have enough time to master it before competition season.
-I like this trick so much, that I am really enjoying learning it.
+I’m working on backward spinning and hope to have enough time to master it before the competition season.
+I like this trick so much that I enjoy learning it.

 Do you ever travel to different places to teach skating?